The full cycle of

 Analytical Systems & R&D

-Connecting field operations to structured research, advanced analytics, and systematic platform evolution.
+The Lab connects field operations to structured research, advanced analytics, and systematic platform evolution.

 Advanced risk intelligence and evidence-based decision support

-Interoperability with national health information ecosystems
+Interoperability with national health information systems

 Operational research informed by real-world emergency response data and user needs